 If you are reading this right now, that means you are likely already more motivated and qualified than most to apply to a consulting job.

-The conclusion is simple: in most cases, if you are considering a consulting job, it is best to apply now.
+The conclusion is simple: in most cases, if you are considering a consulting job, it is best to apply now (take advantage of our Consulting Job Hunt to maximize your chances!)

 The worst thing that could happen is you use up a few dozen hours and end up being much more knowledgeable about consulting firms.
 The experience can even help you evaluate your true interest in consulting.
 Additionally, assuming you didn’t do anything rude or unprofessional, firms will see your commitment if you re-apply later on.